gokr/spry/README.md

 Spry only depends on Nim, so it should work fine on Windows, OSX, Linux etc, but for the moment **I only use Linux for Spry development**.
 The shell scripts will probably be rewritten in nimscript and thus everything can be fully cross platform - feel free to help me with that!

-### Vagrant
-Included is a VagrantFile for Ubuntu 18.04.
-If you have vagrant just do `vagrant up` and `vagrant ssh` into it to find spry installed.
-Test with `ispry` - the "interactive spry" REPL, or `spry --version`.

 ### LXC
 The following commands can get you running inside LXC very quickly, tested on Ubuntu 19.04:

-Start a Ubuntu 20.04 (Focal Fossa, LTS) LXC machine and login to it:
+Start a Ubuntu 22.04 (Jammy Jellyfish, LTS) LXC machine and login to it:

-    lxc launch ubuntu:20.04 spry
+    lxc launch ubuntu:22.04 spry
     lxc exec spry -- su --login ubuntu

 Install dependencies, Nim and eventually Spry itself.
-Note that this is not a minimal Spry but one that includes RocksDB, GUI, Python wrapper etc:
+Note that this is not a minimal Spry but one that includes LMDB, GUI, Python wrapper etc:

-    sudp apt update
+    sudo apt update
-    sudo apt install gcc pkg-config libgtk-3-dev librocksdb-dev libpython2.7 curl https://nim-lang.org/choosenim/init.sh -sSf | sh
+    sudo apt install gcc pkg-config libgtk-3-dev liblmdb0 libpython2.7
+    curl https://nim-lang.org/choosenim/init.sh -sSf | sh
     export PATH=/home/ubuntu/.nimble/bin:$PATH
     echo "export PATH=/home/ubuntu/.nimble/bin:$PATH" >> .profile